pomerium/documentation/content/docs/reference/runtime-flags.md

 #### Examples

-With a From route that _does not_ specify an explicit port:
+With a From URL that _does not_ specify an explicit port:

 ```yaml
 from: https://example.com
 ```

-Pomerium will match the From route with incoming requests on _any_ port:
+Pomerium will match the From URL with incoming requests on _any_ port:

 ```yaml
 https://www.example.com